ZHaskell/docs/guide.md

     It may take a while for the first time build because cabal needs to download and build all the dependencies, building afterward will be faster after dependencies are cached.

-Now you can use `cabal run` to run your echo server and `nc 0.0.0.0 8080` to test it, and that's it! happy hacking.
+After building complete, you can use `cabal run` to run your echo server and `nc 0.0.0.0 8080` to test it.
+That's it, happy hacking!